Shediac, New Brunswick | The Lobster Capital of the World

 Some of the top attractions in Shediac include the Shediac Lobster Festival, Parlee Beach, and the World’s Largest Lobster sculpture.

-The town is also home to a number of museums, galleries, and cultural centers, as well as a variety of restaurants, cafes, and shops.
+The town is also home to a number of museums, galleries, and cultural centres, as well as a variety of restaurants, cafes, and shops.

 Leave a Comment